pimutils/khal/doc/source/usage.rst

 ::

     khal new -a work 26.07.
-Great Event
+Great Event -r weekly

-adds a new all day event on 26th of July to the calendar *work*.
+adds a new all day event on 26th of July to the calendar *work* which recurs every week.

 printcalendars
 **************
 prints a list of all configured calendars.

 printformats
 ************
 prints a fixed date (*2013-12-11 10:09*) in all configured date(time) formats.
 This is supposed to help check if those formats are configured as intended.

 search
 ******
 search for events matching a search string and print them.
-Currently recurring events are only print once.
+Currently recurring events are only printed once.
 No advanced search features are currently supported.

 The command